 - Has flavanols.
 They contain the antioxidant flavanols quercetin, isorhamnetin and kaempferol.
 The flowers contain up to 10 times more flavanols than the berries.

 - High in anthocyanins.
-This is the antioxidant that give the elderberries there dark purple color.
+This is the antioxidant that gives the elderberries their dark purple color.

 - May improve symptoms of sinusitis and bronchitis.
 Elderberries have been shown to prevent bacteria growth.